jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 |**base**|String|Configures an alternate base path for skins and providers|"/"|
 |**preload**|String|Tells the player if content should be loaded prior to playback.
 Useful for faster playback speed or if certain metadata should be loaded prior to playback: <br/>**"none":** Player will explicitly **not** preload content <br/>**"metadata":** Only basic playback information will be loaded<br/> **"auto":** Browser attempts to load more of the video <br/>If you are concerned about excess content usage, we suggest setting **"preload":"none"**|*|

-#### *If no preload option is selected in HTML5 mode, JW Player will rely on a browser's default &lt; video &gt; preload behavior
+#### *If no preload option is selected in HTML5 mode, JW Player will rely on a browser's default &lt;video&gt; preload behavior

 <a name="playlist"></a>
 * * *

 ## Playlist

-The playlist is a powerful feature of JW Player, used to sequentially play pieces of content in the same player.
+The playlist is a powerful feature of JW Player, used to play multiple video or audio files.

 A playlist can be either a **string**, referring to the URL of an RSS feed or JSON file, or an **array** of media objects.